Optimization of Tree Ensembles: Model

 In this paper, we will focus on predictive models that are ensembles or collections of decision trees.
 We assume that there are $T$ trees, where each tree is indexed from 1 to $T$.
 Each tree $t$ has a weight $\lambda_t$, and its prediction is denoted by the function $f_t$; for the independent variable $\Xb$, the prediction of tree $t$ is $f_t(\Xb)$.
 For an observation with independent variable $\Xb$, the prediction of the ensemble of trees is given by

 The optimization problem that we would like to solve is to find the value of the independent variable $\Xb$ that maximizes the ensemble prediction:

-We shall make several assumptions about the tree ensemble model $\sum_{t=1}^T \lambda_t f_t(\cdot)$ and our tree ensemble optimization problem.
-First, we assume that we are only making a single, one-time decision and that the tree model is fixed.
-Extending our approach to the setting of multistage decisions is an interesting direction for future research.
-Second, we assume that the tree model is an accurate representation of the outcome when we make the decision $\Xb$.
+We shall make two key assumptions about the tree ensemble model $\sum_{t=1}^T \lambda_t f_t(\cdot)$ and our tree ensemble optimization problem~\eqref{prob:TreeEnsembleOpt_abstract}: \begin{enumerate} \item First, \emph{we assume that we are only making a single, one-time decision and that the tree ensemble model is fixed}.
+Extending our approach to the multistage setting is an interesting direction for future research. \item Second, \emph{we assume that the tree ensemble model is an accurate representation of the outcome when we make the decision $\Xb$}.
 In practice, some care must be taken here because depending on how the tree ensemble model is estimated and the nature of the data, the prediction $\sum_{t=1}^T \lambda_t f_t(\Xb)$ may not necessarily be an accurate estimate of the causal effect of setting the independent variables to $\Xb$.
 This issue has been the focus of some recent work in prescriptive analytics \citep[see][]{bertsimas2016pricing,kallus2016recursive}.
-Our goal in this paper is to address only the question of optimization -- how to efficiently and scalably optimize a tree ensemble function $\sum_{t=1}^T \lambda_t f_t(\cdot)$ -- which is independent of such statistical questions.
-As such, we will assume that the tree ensemble model we are given at the outset is beyond suspicion.
+Our goal in this paper is to address only the question of \emph{optimization} -- how to efficiently and scalably optimize a tree ensemble function $\sum_{t=1}^T \lambda_t f_t(\cdot)$ -- which is \emph{independent} of such statistical questions.
+As such, we will assume that the tree ensemble model we are given at the outset is beyond suspicion. \end{enumerate}

 Problem~\eqref{prob:TreeEnsembleOpt_abstract} is very general, and one question we may have is whether it is theoretically tractable or not.
-Our first theoretical result answers this question in the negative. \begin{proposition} The tree ensemble optimization problem~\eqref{prob:TreeEnsembleOpt_abstract} is NP-Hard. \end{proposition} The proof of Proposition~\ref{prop:TEO_NPComplete}, given in Section~\ref{appendix:proof_TEO_NPComplete} of the ecompanion, follows by reducing the minimum vertex cover problem to problem~\eqref{prob:TreeEnsembleOpt_abstract}.
+Our first theoretical result answers this question in the negative. \begin{proposition} The tree ensemble optimization problem~\eqref{prob:TreeEnsembleOpt_abstract} is NP-Hard. \end{proposition} The proof of Proposition~\ref{prop:TEO_NPComplete}, given in Section~\ref{appendix:proof_TEO_NPComplete} of the e-companion, uses a reduction from the minimum vertex cover problem.